5 Tips for Preventing Burnout

 2. Make fewer decisions every day

 We’re living in an era of great uncertainty, and all this unpredictability puts us on edge and makes us feel anxious.
 Since the onset of the pandemic, we’ve had to weigh the implications of our decisions in an entirely new context.
 The effort and energy it takes to make all these decisions in the face of uncertainty quickly fatigues us.
 So, adding structure and routine to your day takes the guesswork out of what to do so ultimately you don’t have to make so many decisions.
 Before you go to bed every night, make a schedule or checklist for the next day.
 What needs to get done?
-By proactively choosing what to make a priority, and conversely, what to sacrifice, you’re doing a favor for your future self.

 3. Keep reasonable expectations

 Be careful not to put too much pressure on yourself to “make the most of the pandemic” by learning a new skill, starting a new hobby, or otherwise being even more productive than usual.
 Considering the stressors, changes, and uncertainty we’re facing, it may be unrealistic to expect our most impressive selves to emerge out of these dark times.
 Of course, if learning something new or practicing a skill helps you to relax or cultivates joy, by all means, you should do it.
-But if the idea of putting energy into something else sounds exhausting, or you often feel guilty or like you’ve failed because you think you “should” be trying harder or doing more, remember that it’s okay to give yourself a break.

 4. Build boundaries into your time and space

 When the pandemic hit, the structure of our worlds changed quickly and completely.
 For example, those working or learning from home now lack separation between their workspace and living space, which can contribute to burnout as it blurs the line between work/learning and home life.
 Building boundaries into your space helps to prevent burnout as it takes the burden off your brain to remember what it should be focusing on.
 If you can, designate a workspace and avoid working in bed or on the couch where you normally relax.
 Eat your meals mindfully at the kitchen table.
-In addition to protecting boundaries around your space, keeping a schedule can help to protect boundaries around your time which reinforces the importance of rest and leisure time.
-With protected time to take care of yourself, you’re less likely to burn out.

 5. Stick to the basics

 Nutrition.
 Exercise.
 Sleep.
 Under stress, these basics of self-care are often quickly sacrificed or forgotten.
 It’s easy to get off track on these fundamental pillars of health, but they’re important to come back to when you can.
-To learn more about getting your sleep on track, read 5 Tips for Improving Your Sleep
+To learn more about getting your sleep on track, read 5 Tips for Improving Your Sleep.

-Getting Help
+Getting Help for Preventing Burnout

 Click here to learn more about the services we offer.